santis1001/Employee-Manager/README.md

 ### Inquirer Questions
 **LogIn - Credentials**

-The Log Credentials prompts uses an object that tries to read a file and if exists it uses its content as default credential for the login, making it easier to access if it does not exists it set blanks values.
+The Log Credentials prompt uses an object that attempts to read a file.
+If the file exists, it uses its content as the default credential for the login, making it easier to access.
+If the file does not exist, it sets blank values.

 ```js
 let cred;